NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/SOFTWARE DISCLAIMER.md

 government material incorporated and stating that such material is not subject to copyright protection.

-#USE OF THIRD-PARTY SOFTWARE AND INFORMATION
+##USE OF THIRD-PARTY SOFTWARE AND INFORMATION
----

 <p>Third-party information are used under license from the individual third-party provider.
 This
 third-party information may contain trade names, trademarks, service marks, logos, domain names, and other distinctive brand features to identify the source of the information.
 This does not imply